gabrielrochas/new-nextjs-script/README.md

 echo "Start a clean Next.js project with ESLint, Jest, and Prettier setup"

 # Prompt project name
-read -p "Enter project name: " PROJECT_NAME
+read -p "Enter the project name: " PROJECT_NAME

-# Check if project name is empty
+# Check if the project name is empty
 if [ -z "$PROJECT_NAME" ]; then
   echo "Project name cannot be empty" exit 1